philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 # Sentiment analysis
 In this section, we will perform *sentiment analysis* using the extracted character dialogue.
 Sentiment analysis is a way to evaluate text as either *positive* or *negative*.
 For example, the following sentence would be considered positive: "*You are so sweet!*".
 Contrarily, "*You are a big idiot*" would be considered very negative.
 We will use this tool to rank characters as positive or negative.

 Many Fire Nation characters (such as *Ozai* and *Zuko*) are known for being negative.
 The Fire Nation in general has a bad reputation.
 It is also interesting to know the distribution of character sentiment.
-Are charactrs generally negative or positive?
+Are characters generally negative or positive?
 We hope find the truth during the following sections.

 <img src="images/sentiment_per_character.png" class="center">

 The above plot seems to portray something akin to a normal distribution.
 Although there seems to be a few outliers to the right.
-We see most charactrs in the *neutral* range around $0$, with less characters appearing at either end.
+We see most charactrs in the *neutral* range around **0**, with less characters appearing at either end.
 At the right tail, there is an extraordinary amount of positive characters.
 It is possible that these are our main characters, who are figuratively shining beams of light.
 The number of negative characters is not especially high.

 The previous plot gave us an overview, but hopefully we can get to the specifics here.
 At first we will consider the top 10 'happiest' characters.
 There is a small note here.
 We only include characters with more than **100** words of dialogue.
 Characters with less makes the ranking skewed, as even few spoken words can have dramatic consequences.